AntonEvmenenko/rgbd_viewer/README.md

 1. A couple of examples are available in the repository's `img` folder
 1. Some datasets are available online, like [Middlebury Stereo Datasets](https://vision.middlebury.edu/stereo/data/)
-1. Use [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [stable-diffusion-webui-depthmap-script](https://github.com/thygate/stable-diffusion-webui-depthmap-script) to generate any image you want, depth map is generated automatically
+1. Use [AUTOMATIC1111's Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [thygate's stable-diffusion-webui-depthmap-script](https://github.com/thygate/stable-diffusion-webui-depthmap-script) to generate any image you want, depth map is generated automatically
 1. Use [MiDaS](https://huggingface.co/spaces/pytorch/MiDaS) to generate depth map for any image